Why use an Entity Component System architecture for game development?

 First, it's worth noting that the core of this architecture is the components and the systems.
 Components are value-objects that contain the state of the game, and systems are the logic that operates on that state, changing it as the game progresses.
 The other elements of the architecture are purely incidental, designed to make life easier.

 The entity object is present to collect related components together.
 The relation between components is encapsulated by the concept of an entity and that is vital to the architecture, but it isn't necessary to use an explicit Entity object for this.
 There are some frameworks that simply use an id to represent the entity, adding the entity id to every component to indicate which entity it belongs to.
-In this scenario there is no requirement for an entity object at all and entity based operations are performed through an entity manager, using the id to indicate which entity they are operating on.

 As a concept, the entity is vital to the architecture.
 But as a code construct it is entirely optional.
 I include it because, when using an object-oriented language, the entity object makes life easier.
 In particular, it enables us to create the methods that operate on the entity as methods of an entity object and to track and manage the entity through this object, removing the need to track ids throughout the code.

 While the concept of an entity is vital to the architecture, the concept of node objects is entirely incidental.
 The nodes are used as the objects in the collections of components supplied to the systems.
 We could instead provide each system with a collection of the relevant entities and let the systems pull the components they want to operate on out of the entities, using the get() method of the entity.